What is Paralympian Search?

 How long is Paralympian Search?

-The length of day depends on each location, but generally the day will run from about 9:00 until about 2:00, so plan for about 5 hours on site.
-Specific details will be provided for each Search on this website.
+The length of day depends on each location, but generally the day will run from about 9:00am until about 2:00pm, so plan for about 5 hours on site.
+Specific details will be provided for each Paralympian Search on this website.

 What happens during the day of the Paralympian Search?

-Again it will depend a little on each location, but typically you will arrive in the morning and check in at the registration table, listen to a welcoming speech from local sport leaders and a Paralympian ambassador, then go through a warm up followed by some athletic challenges and sport demonstrations.
+Again it will depend a little on each location, but typically you will arrive in the morning and check in at the registration table, listen to a welcoming speech from local sport leaders and a Paralympian ambassador, then go through a warm up followed by some athletic challenges and sport demonstrations then conclude with a lunch with all the participants.

 What are the challenges like?

 The challenges are designed to indicate some basic physical and sport aptitudes.
 You will push hard to show your fitness, physical skills, power, agility, coordination, speed and endurance.
-Think obstacle courses or agility and strength exercises.
+Think obstacle courses or agility, accuracy, and strength exercises.

 Do I try or play sports at a Paralympian Search?